Spatially Resolved Properties of Extraplanar Diffuse Ionized Gas in NGC$\,$3511 and NGC$\,$3513: Methodology for line profile analysis

 \subsection{Emission-line measurements}

-From previous studies, we expect that the velocity dispersion in the diffuse gas may be higher than in the \ion{H}{II} regions \citep[e.g.,][]{Heald06,Heald06b,Heald07,Boettcher2016,Boettcher2017, Boettcher2019}.
+From previous studies, we expect that the velocity dispersion in the diffuse gas may be higher than in the \ion{H}{II} regions \citep[e.g.,][]{Veilleux1995,Heald06b,Heald07,Boettcher2016,Boettcher2017, Boettcher2019}.
 This motivates us to model the emission lines using a two-component Gaussian model with a narrow component representing the planar emission and a broad component for the extraplanar gas.

 In addition, the components sharing common origins are expected to exhibit similar velocity profiles.
 Therefore, the broad and narrow components of different nebular lines are assumed to share the same velocity centroid and dispersion in the model profiles.
 The results of the emission line measurements include velocity centroid, line width, total line flux, continuum level, and line ratios.
+Because the instrumental resolution depends only weakly on wavelength, we correct the observed line width for the instrumental broadening using the same instrumental line width across all nebular lines.